mmurshed/leetcode-scraper/README.md

 * `ollama_model`: Model specification for Ollama API (e.g., `llama3.1`).

 ## Tips
+* **GUI vs Console**: The GUI mode is recommended for ease of use with dropdown menus, visual configuration, and real-time log output.
+Use console mode for scripting or automation.
+* **Range Downloads**: Use the range download feature in the Questions tab to efficiently download multiple questions (e.g., questions 1-100).
+The GUI will warn you for large ranges (>100 questions).
+* **Question Organization**: Downloaded questions are automatically organized into folders by hundreds (e.g., questions 1-100 in `questions/0100/`, 101-200 in `questions/0200/`).
-* Exclude video download in first attempt since videos take time to download.
+* **Video Downloads**: Exclude video download in first attempt since videos take time to download.
 Download with both `download_images` and `overwrite` set to true, but `download_videos` set to false.
 Then download again with `download_videos` and `overwrite` set to true, but `download_images` set to false.
 The second time the api calls will be cached and images already downloaded.
 So only video downloads will take place but you will already have the questions to work with.
-* If PDF conversion fails, it will attempt to recompress PNG and JPG and retry.
-If the SVG fails, check if the SVG file was downlaoded correct.
+* **PDF Conversion**: If PDF conversion fails, it will attempt to recompress PNG and JPG and retry.
+If the SVG fails, check if the SVG file was downloaded correctly.
 The image files start with question id.
 Find the question id in the `images` directory and then check if it opens in browser.
 Delete faulty image and download the question again.
-* To setup Ollama follow the [github page](https://github.com/ollama/ollama).
+* **Ollama Setup**: To setup Ollama follow the [github page](https://github.com/ollama/ollama).
 In my testing `llama3.1` worked great.
-* To setup Open AI for solution generation use paid version.
+* **OpenAI Setup**: To setup OpenAI for solution generation use paid version.
 Once paid you can generate a token to use.
 The `gpt-4o-mini` works pretty well and is fairly cost effective.
-* To avoid duplicates when downloading company questions, each favorite category contains question for that period.
-For example, three months category contain questions from 30 days to 3 months, but not question earlier than 30 days.
+* **Company Questions**: To avoid duplicates when downloading company questions, each favorite category contains question for that period.
+For example, three months category contain questions from 30 days to 3 months, but not questions earlier than 30 days.
-* When updating make sure the cache is clean but `overwrite` is set to false to avoid downloading again.
-For example, to update google questions for 30-days, set `overwrite` to false, the delete cache keys `company-favorite-google-thirty-days`, `company-favorite-google-three-months`, `company-favorite-google-six-months`,`company-favorite-google-more-than-six-months`, `company-favorite-google-all`.
+* **Cache Management**: When updating make sure the cache is clean but `overwrite` is set to false to avoid downloading again.
+For example, to update google questions for 30-days, set `overwrite` to false, then delete cache keys `company-favorite-google-thirty-days`, `company-favorite-google-three-months`, `company-favorite-google-six-months`, `company-favorite-google-more-than-six-months`, `company-favorite-google-all`.
+* **Logs**: All operations are logged to both the console/GUI and to log files in the save directory for troubleshooting.